MDAnalysis/UserGuide/doc/source/universe.rst

 * :code:`is_anchor`: whether to consider this Universe when unpickling :class:`~MDAnalysis.core.groups.AtomGroup`\ s (default: True)
 * :code:`anchor_name`: the name of this Universe when unpickling :class:`~MDAnalysis.core.groups.AtomGroup`\ s (default: None, automatically generated)

+.. _universe-kwargs-label:

+You can also pass in keywords for parsing the topology or coordinates.
+For example, many file formats do not specify the timestep for their trajectory.
+In these cases, MDAnalysis assumes that the default timestep is 1 ps.
+If this is incorrect, you can pass in a ``dt`` argument to modify the timestep. **This does not modify timesteps for formats that include time information.**

+.. ipython:: python
+    :okwarning:

+    from MDAnalysis.tests.datafiles import PRM, TRJ
+    default_timestep = mda.Universe(PRM, TRJ)
+    default_timestep.trajectory.dt
+    user_timestep = mda.Universe(PRM, TRJ, dt=5)  # ps
+    user_timestep.trajectory.dt

 Constructing from AtomGroups
 ----------------------------